felixlopz/hubrise-test-task/content/contributing/en/style-guide.md

 ## Bold

+Bold is also used for UI references.
+For example: Select **CONNECTIONS** from the HubRise menu.
+For more information on UI menu representation, see [Menus](#menus).

-When you need to **emphasise** a word, expression, or sentence, use bold.
+When you need to **emphasise** a important word, expression, or sentence, you can also use bold without over doing it.

 Bold is used for important notices and cross-references to frequently asked questions.
 For more information on notices representation, see [Notices](#notices).